UniExeterRSE/r-data-course/setup.md

   - `palmerpenguins` (This contains a dataset we'll use in examples during the course.)

-  Note: if you use a package management system, such as
+  If you need a refresher on installing R packages, consult the [resources page]({{ site.url }}/resources.html).
+(Note: if you use a package management system for managing your R packages, such as
   <a href="https://rstudio.github.io/renv/" target="_blank" rel="external noreferrer">renv</a>,
-  then you may want to create a project-specific environment for the course materials.
+  then you are of course free to use this.)

-- Download the course materials.
+Finally, you will also need to **download the course materials**.
 These will be made available from this page by Monday 11 March 2024 at the latest.